-Pupils with Temporary Disabilities-EC 48206.3, 48207, 48208:
+Pupils with Temporary Disabilities-EC 48206.3, 48207, 48207.3, 48207.5 48208:

 The District provides individual home-hospital instruction when a pupil becomes temporarily disabled and is expected to be out of school for longer than two weeks.
 It is the responsibility of the parent to request this service.
-The Student Support Department should be contacted and a Physical, Medical or Mental Health Documentation for Home-Hospital form should be completed.
+The Student Support Department should be contacted and a Physical Medical Documentation for Home-Hospital, or a Mental Health Documentation for Home-Hospital form should be completed.